March 3, 2025

 To video record your screen, use screen recording software like OBS Studio or a built-in feature on your device, like QuickTime for Apple macOS or the Game Bar for Windows.
 Then, start the recording and perform the desired on-screen actions.
 You can record full screen or a specific part of the screen, like a powerpoint presentation or Chrome tab.

-How do I record a video on my phone?
+How do I record lossless audio on my Android phone?

-To record a video on your phone, open the camera app, switch to the video mode, frame your shot, and press the record button to capture the content.
+To record a video on your phone, open the camera app, switch to video mode, frame your shot, and press the record button to start capturing content.
+For those wondering how to record audio on Android, you can use the built-in voice recorder or third-party apps that offer higher-quality audio settings, such as adjusting bitrate and sample rate for professional-grade recordings.

 Brandon Copple